-The Spring weather this year has been glorious so far & to make the most of this unexpected sun, my friends and I spent a few hours exploring some of the picturesque villages in The Cotswolds.
+The Spring weather this year has been glorious so far!
+Therefore, to make the most of this unexpected sun, my friends and I spent the day exploring some of the picturesque villages in The Cotswolds.

 We started our day by walking the streets and bridges of Bourton-On-The-Water.

-It got busy quickly but having arrived early, I took opportunity to snap as many photographs as I could before the crowds descended.
+It got very busy, very quickly.
+But since we’d arrived early, I took opportunity to snap as many photographs as possible before the crowds descended.

 Bourton looked lovely with the little stream, Cotswold Stone buildings, children and dogs playing in the water and pretty flowers in bloom.

 We dipped in and out of the cute gift shops and stopped for cake at The Chestnut Tree Tea Rooms .
 Nikki had a slice of Lemon Drizzle Cake and Jodie and I devoured cream scones, which were warm and utterly delicious!